khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 Buttons are positioned towards the right and are placed next to each other when there are multiple.
 This applies to buttons with affirmative, dismissive, and destructive actions.

+An exception to this rule is the use of buttons in [alerts](/components/alert), which are always left-aligned.

 Please note to **not** place a button below another button if there is space to place them side by side.

 ## Labels